dungdunghwa/2022/README.md

 ## 'GISTools' package
 Package 'GISTools' is not available for version 4 or above, so you have to download and install it by yourself.
 You can download in : <https://cran.r-project.org/src/contrib/Archive/GISTools/>
-GISTools is visualisation tool to make P-median graph.
+GISTools enables you to make P-median graph.